Something went wrong

 3.5M185,324

-57 New Jersey Heating Oil Companies Serving The Community
+57 New Jersey Oil Companies Homeowners Can Count On

-With 169,797,916 gallons of fuel oil delivered to New Jersey homeowners the last heating season, the New Jersey community depends on its 57 oil companies to keep warm throughout the winter.
+With 169,797,916 gallons of number two heating oil delivered to New Jersey homes the last heating season, the New Jersey community looks to its 57 oil companies when temperatures dip.
 Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of New Jersey, two of the closest terminals are Sunoco in Linden, NJ and Sunoco in Linden, NJ.
-Then, the truck delivers the #2 heating oil to homes and businesses throughout New Jersey and the surrounding vicinity.
+Then, the truck delivers the oil to homes and businesses throughout New Jersey and the surrounding vicinity.